 “Close to $1 billion has been spent on diversity efforts with remarkably little to show for it.
 Why?
 The basic tools of the diversity industrial complex haven’t worked.” – Joan C. Williams

 Companies and corporations claim to spend time and money on diversity, equity, and inclusion efforts, however, most of the time to no avail.
-In her talk, Diversity, equity, and inclusion expert Joan Williams explores the question: if big money and time are being spent, why aren’t we seeing an improvement?
-Her answer: workplace biases that undermine the goals of these initiatives and ultimately hurt the very people they are trying to help.
+In her talk, diversity, equity, and inclusion expert Joan Williams explores the question: if big money and time is being spent, why aren’t we seeing an improvement?
+Verzuz tv Her answer: workplace biases undermine the goals of these initiatives and ultimately hurt the very people they are trying to help.

 “Pseudoarchaeology harms all of us.
 Like other forms of racism, it exacerbates inequality and prevents us from appreciating and benefiting from human diversity.” – Sarah Kurnick

 Consider the jokes surrounding the Great Pyramids of Egypt.
 Most of the time you hear “Yeah, aliens helped them.”
 However, you never hear similar jokes in reference to the Colosseum built by ancient Romans, or the Parthenon built in ancient Greece.
 Sarah Kurnick explores the harmful, racist effects of pseudoarchaeology in her talk, and how harmful modern entertainment can be to ancient culture.

 Katherine M. Gehl: U.S. Politics Isn’t Broken, It’s Fixed.

 “The root cause of our political dysfunction — the cause that endure across all election cycles and all administration is the system — the perverted rules of the game.” – Katherine M. Gehl